kiweed/anavaro/README.md

   Features:

     Forum:
-      -show summary of user medals in profile field in postview - NOT CONFIGURABLE
+      -show summary of user medals in profile field in postview

     Profile:
-      -TO DO: Move event medals to tab in profile -show list user medals in profile - CONFIGURABLE (configuration is NOT IMPLEMENTED yet) -show form for manual adding of madels to admins - NOT IMPLEMENTED -TO DO: Quick Delete/edit of medals
+      -show list user medals in profile - CONFIGURABLE -TO DO: show form for manual adding of madels to admins -TO DO: Quick Delete/edit of medals

     UCP: